SpawnSPWN/XODS/README.md

 This is Steve's professional discord, so the other rooms in the server should remain free from discussions about the game.

-If you have any questions about RoE, please contact KyreR in game or in the STFC rooms on discord.
+If you have any questions about RoE, please contact any officer in game or in the STFC rooms on discord.

 Please change your server name to match your in-game name.